jburez/hello-world/README.md

 [This is something new and cool !]( https://guides.github.com/features/mastering-markdown/)

-Resuming this worl...
+Resuming this world...
 So, why not?
 "Hello world, again !"